-Phong Nha is home to Phong Nha-Kẻ Bàng National Park as well as the world’s largest natural limestone cave, Son Doong, which has its own climate, river and jungle.
+Phong Nha is home to Phong Nha-Kẻ Bàng National Park and the world’s largest natural limestone cave, Son Doong which has its own climate, river and jungle.

-Son Doong was founded by Mr. Ho Khanh (a local jungleman) in 1990 and officially surveyed by the British-Vietnamese Cave Expedition Team from 2009-2010.
+Son Doong was founded by local jungle man Mr. Ho Khanh in 1990.
+It was officially surveyed by the British-Vietnamese Cave Expedition Team from 2009-2010.

-Phong Nha is an adventurous place because there are numerous caves systems to explore and beautiful botanical gardens to visit.
-This rural part of Vietnam is filled with natural beauty.
+Phong Nha is an adventurous place in Vietnam because visitors can explore the numerous cave systems and beautiful botanical gardens.
+This central part of Vietnam is filled with natural beauty.

-Most visitors to Phong Nha join a tour to explore the various caves in the area.
+Most visitors in Phong Nha join a tour so they can explore the various caves in the area.
 These tours range from a few hours to a few days.

 - Trek through Son Doong